arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 - **Pull-up resistance**: The channels are equipped with 10 kΩ pull-up resistors connected to the board's 24 VDC supply, ensuring stable signal integrity and reduced noise interference.
 - **24 VDC compatibility**: The connection to the 24 VDC supply makes these encoders suitable for industrial systems and applications that operate at this voltage level.

+The `Arduino Mbed OS Portenta Boards` core and the `Arduino_PortentaMachineControl` have built-in libraries and functions that enable you to utilize the Portenta's Machine Control encoders.
+The following example shows how to read information from encoder channel 0 of a Portenta Machine Control device; for wiring an ABZ encoder to the Portenta Machine Control follow the diagram below:

 ![Wiring of an ABZ encoder connected to channel 0](assets/encoders.png)

-The `Arduino Mbed OS Portenta Boards` core and the `Arduino_PortentaMachineControl` have built-in libraries and functions that enable you to utilize the Portenta's Machine Control encoders.
-The following example shows how to use this capability:
+The example sketch is shown below.

 ```arduino
 /*